-Our second main result is Theorem \ref{thm: mainthm}, which followed by Corollary \ref{cor: minimumdistance} nevertheless gives the minimum distance of $\CA$ and $\C$ for even $t$.
-This result is parallel to \cite[Theorem 3.11]{BS} for codes from skew-symmetric matrices.
-The computational complexity, however, building on Theorem \ref{thm: weightoffk}, is much larger than in the analogous computations in the skew-symmetric case, and to a great part it involves a detailed treatment of quadratic hypersurfaces in projective and affine spaces, and the three classes (hyperbolic, elliptic, and parabolic) of such hypersurfaces.
-In contrast to skew-symmetric matrices, the symmetric ones also may have odd rank, but for reasons of space we leave the determination of the minimum distances of $\CA$ and $\C$ for odd $t$ to future research.
-We end this paper, however, by giving a conjecture, and also a list of all possible concrete weights appearing, for $m=3,4,5 $ and all $t$ up to $4$.
+Theorem \ref{main} is parallel to \cite[Theorem 3.11]{BS} for codes from skew-symmetric matrices.
+The computational complexity, however, building on Theorem \ref{thm: weightoffk}, is much larger than in the analogous computations in the skew-symmetric case, and to a great part, it involves a detailed treatment of quadratic hypersurfaces in projective and affine spaces and the three classes (hyperbolic, elliptic, and parabolic) of such hypersurfaces.
+In contrast to skew-symmetric matrices, the symmetric ones also may have odd rank, but for reasons of space, we leave the determination of the minimum distances of $\C$ and $\CA$ for odd $t$ to future research.
+We end this paper, however, by giving a conjecture, and also a list of all possible concrete weights appearing, for $m=3,4,5 $ and all $t$ up to $5$.
 These results clearly indicate that our conjecture holds.